admarhi/RR-project/readme.md

 Authors: Adrian Hirt, Kai Xing

-In this project, we reproduce the results by Kai in his BS thesis.
-We then find a way to improve the study and compare the new results against the existing results.
+The Aim of this project is to validate the findings of the econometric analysis conducted previously by Kai Xing.
+We add a variable and confirm the choice of model.
+Additionally, we implement measures to ensure reproducibilty of the results.